Tigers vs. Orioles Player Props Betting Odds

 Maton Stats

-- Nick Maton has put up 10 hits with two doubles, four home runs and 10 walks.
-He has driven in 12 runs.
+- Nick Maton has two doubles, four home runs, 12 walks and 13 RBI (10 total hits).

 Maton Recent Games